-Sales and marketing expenses decreased \$0.6 million, or 14.0%, from \$4.4 million to \$3.8 million.
-In the third fiscal quarter of 2022, we increased our marketing and advertising efforts to promote the release of a new system product in the fourth fiscal quarter of 2022.
+Sales and marketing expenses decreased \$0.6 million, or 14.0% 12.5%, from \$4.4 million \$4.3 million to \$3.8 million \$3.7 million.
+In the third fiscal quarter of 2022, we increased our marketing The decrease was related to lower sales costs associated with lower commissions and advertising efforts to promote the release of a new system product in the fourth fiscal quarter of 2022. reduction on headcount.